-While outdoor cricket in the winter would result in no-shows and indoor kabaddi is simply a no-go right now, there are still easy ways you can get moving.
-I’ve come up with a quick workout routine you can do at home and paired it with a few high energy songs to help amp you up while you exercise.
+While outdoor cricket in the winter would result in no-shows and indoor kabaddi is simply a no-go right now, there are other easy ways you can get moving.
+Here’s a quick workout routine you can do at home, paired with a few high-energy Punjabi songs to help amp you up while you get your sweat on.

-The easy 15 minute routine you can do right now
+The 15-minute routine you can do right now

 - Get on your hands and toes.
 Bring one knee to your chest and extend it back out, then bring your other knee to your chest and extend it back.

-- This can be done slowly or to amp it up you can turn it into a fast jogging type motion.
+- This can be done slowly, or you can turn it into a fast jogging-type motion for higher intensity.

-We all know jumping jacks, but to take it up a notch, try the overhead press jack.
+You can do the standard jumping jacks, or to take it up a notch, try the overhead press jack.